 Packet flows are identified as bulk and interactive based on their behavior.
 Bulk flows may be throttled to improve the performance of interactive flows.
 Specific ports and protocols may be blocked for the purpose of stopping the spread of viruses and malware.
 Presently, TCP and UDP on ports 135-139 and port 445 are blocked.
 Ports and protocols blocked may change from time to time as threats come and go.

 Device Attachment Rules:

 Only Mercury-provided Customer Premise Equipment (CPE) can connect to Mercury's fixed wireless broadband network.
 Any device capable of connecting to an Ethernet port may be connected to the CPE.

-Residential plan customers are given Network Address Translation (NAT) IP addresses that pass through a Stateful Packet Inspection firewall that blocks traffic that originates from the Internet without being requested.
+Dynamic IP customers are given addresses that pass through a Stateful Packet Inspection firewall that blocks traffic that originates from the Internet without being requested.

 Mercury uses industry-standard technologies and practices to assure the security of its network.

 ISPs must disclose the following network performance characteristics:

 Mercury is a fixed wireless broadband operator.
 Speeds and data transfer allowances vary by plan.
-Latency to the Internet edge of the network is typically below 20 milliseconds, but average latency under 50 milliseconds is considered acceptable.
-Packet loss to the Internet edge of the network is typically .01%, but average packet loss under 1% is considered acceptable.
+Latency to the Internet edge of the network is typically below 20 milliseconds, but average latency under 100 milliseconds is considered acceptable.
+Packet loss to the Internet edge of the network is typically below .1%, but average packet loss under 1% is considered acceptable.